AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/remove-filters-views-groupings.md

    All reporting elements that you have rights to remove are available to remove.
 Other reporting elements are displayed as dimmed.

 1. Click the `x` icon next to any reporting element that you want to remove.
-1. (Conditional) Click `Yes, Delete it` if you selected to delete a filter, view, or grouping that you created and later shared with others.
-This deletes the filter, view, or grouping from the `Workfront` system.
+1. (Conditional) Click `Yes, Delete it` if you selected to delete a filter, view, or grouping that you created and later shared with others.&nbsp;This deletes the filter, view, or grouping from the Workfront system.

    ` `**Tip: **``
    Removing a filter, view, or grouping that you created without sharing it with others removes it from the system without asking for a confirmation.